alexanderjt3/ConverterApp/README.md

 # ConverterApp

-ConverterApp is a simple command-line application written in Zig that converts between different units of measurement.
-This project includes functions to convert miles to kilometers, kilometers to miles, Fahrenheit to Celsius, and Celsius to Fahrenheit.
+ConverterApp is a simple command-line application written in Zig written to help me familiarize myself with the language.
+The application converts between different units of measurement: miles to kilometers, kilometers to miles, Fahrenheit to Celsius, and Celsius to Fahrenheit.

 ## Running and Using the Project